pkp/ojs-user-guide/en/editorial-workflow.md

 3. [Editorial Actions](editorial-workflow#editorial-actions)
 4. [Participants](editorial-workflow#participants)

-The editorial workflow allows you to usher a submission from initial evaluation through peer review, copyediting and production, where the item is prepared for publication.
+The editorial workflow allows you to usher a submission from initial evaluation through peer review, copyediting, and production, where the item is prepared for publication.

-Each tab on the workflow page provides you with the information, tools and discussion panels you'll need to complete the tasks for that stage.
+Each tab on the workflow page provides you with the information, tools, and discussion panels you'll need to complete the tasks for that stage.
 You can [add participants](editorial-workflow#participants) to help you.
 And when your ready, you'll be presented with a range of [editorial actions](editorial-workflow#editorial-actions) appropriate to each stage.
+For more information, see [Learning OJS 3: Editorial Workflow](https://docs.pkp.sfu.ca/learning-ojs/en/editorial-workflow).

 ## <a name="manage-submission-details"></a>Managing Submission Details